santiagorodriguezbermudez/responsive-project/README.md

-# Buildin with responsive design
+# Building with responsive design

 > We're building a responsive clone of TNW website.